-Consider this scenario: a company is experiencing a significant mess around the urinals in the bathroom.
+Consider this scenario: A company is experiencing a significant mess around the urinals in the bathroom.
 A few employees have noted that the mess occurs after one employee, in particular, has used the bathroom.

 Hygiene is a delicate issue.
 What is the best way to deal with the problem by balancing their medical issue, privacy and well-being without embarrassing them?